ashrayjain/Proj_CICMS/CICMS/ReadMe.txt

 Group members: XIE KAI, ASHRAY JAIN, BOB WONG, HUI HUI

-addPdForm.cpp: Contains the class implementation of addPdForm, which creates a window that receives new product details.
+prdForm.cpp: Contains the class implementation of prdForm, which creates a window that receives product details.
 It contains get_product_details(), which when called, returns the details of the product.

-addPdForm.h: Contains the class specification of addPdForm.
+prdForm.h: Contains the class specification of prdForm.

 inputForm.cpp: Contains the class implementation of inputForm, which creates a window that receives a number for various purposes.
 These purposes are listed as such:
 The number of unique products to add